ClementCaporal/awesome-bioimage-analysis-courses/README.md

 Tracking and collecting free courses/tutorial related to bioimage analysis for any student.
 There are so many courses that I'd like to keep track of resources with a license that allow reuse (on different condition please check individually).
 Please feel free to contribute.

+## Already not maintained anymore as this new repo is now out: https://github.com/NFDI4BIOIMAGE/training

 Rather than classifiying lineraly the resources, I try to keep track of tag
 - #python: with example in python
 - #imageJ: with example in ImageJ